 You can at any point request your record to be inactivated.
 This means that you will not be contacted by our team in any method or for any purpose, but your record is not deleted at this point.

 Our IT system enables us to automatically delete aged records in accordance to the parameters above, and by a secure, certified, method of destruction.
 Once deleted there is no way of restoring same.
-As protecting your oral health and dental records is important to us, our team will proactively seek to engage with you prior to your record deletion date to offer you an opportunity to return to us to keep your records available.

 You are legally entitled to a photocopy of your personal data upon written request.
 As well as a right of access you also have the right to have any inaccuracies in your data rectified and to have the data erased.
 (NOTE: The maximum fee for an access request is €6.35).
 You will be provided with a photocopy of an x-ray in response to an access request.